yoshikiohshima/renkon/README.md

 - Native Promises and Generators in JavaScript are integrated cleanly.
 - Following the original FRP, discrete events and continuous values are separated.
-- The definition of reactive nodes can be edited dynamically from within the environment itself.
+- The definition of reactive nodes can be edited dynamically, even from within the environment itself.

 This results in a very simple yet powerful framework compared to some existing ones: